Skip to main content

 Closed-loop systems, such as a horizontal loop or vertical loop, are more flexible in terms of location and can be used in areas where groundwater is limited or not easily accessible.
 Although they tend to have a higher upfront cost, closed-loop systems offer greater durability and require less maintenance.

-What Are The Benefits Of Geothermal Heat Pumps?
+What Are The Benefits Of Geothermal Heating and Geothermal Cooling?

 • Savings.
 One of the primary benefits of geothermal systems is their exceptional energy efficiency.
 Unlike traditional heating and cooling systems that rely on burning fossil fuels, geothermal systems use the earth’s constant temperature to provide heating, cooling, and hot water.
 By tapping into this renewable energy source, geothermal systems can help cut operating costs up to 70 percent lower than ordinary systems.*